niallam22/booker-international/README.md

 Optimizations
 Use a javascript library such as React to create the UI to leverage reusable components e.g the public and private meeting views would ideally share a parent component.

-Create email notification of meeting times and changes Create shareable clickable meeting links
+Create email notification of meeting times and changes.
+Create shareable clickable meeting links.
-3rd party calendar syncing
+3rd party calendar syncing.
+Encrypt database document IDs when they are being used on client side.

 Lessons Learned:
-Where possible and appropritate prioritising client side computation to reduce the load on the servers e.g when creating a meeting the user generates a large array of timeslots that they can continue to change.
+Where possible and appropritate, prioritise client side computation to reduce the load on the servers e.g when creating a meeting the user generates a large array of timeslots that they can continue to change.
 There is no need for these times to be processed by the server.